 Creditors.
-If your co-owner gets into debt trouble, his or her creditors could try to seize the account.
+The creditors of a co-owner who gets into debt trouble could try to seize the account.
 In a divorce, the co-owner's spouse could claim that some of the funds belong to the co-owner.

 The best way to give someone authority over your financial matters is to sign a document called a "durable power of attorney for finances," naming someone you trust as your "attorney-in-fact."
 This gives the person the right to handle financial or property matters for you.
 (You can give broad or limited authority.)
 When it comes to your bank accounts, your attorney-in-fact is free to spend your money, with two very important restrictions: